Jonathan de Marte: Normal CornBelters

+York Revolutions

 On September 6, 2018, de Marte signed with the York Revolution of the Atlantic League of Professional Baseball.
-He pitched five innings for the team in 2018, and was 0–0 with a 3.60 ERA, striking out five batters.
+He pitched five innings for the team in 2018, and recorded a 3.60 ERA with five strikeouts.

+In October 2018 he obtained dual Israeli citizenship, aiming to bolster Israel's baseball team in their quest to qualify for the 2020 Olympics.

+On March 6, 2019, he re-signed with the Revolution, playing with the team until May 10, and pitching 5 2/3 innings.

+Québec Capitales

-On March 6, 2019, he re-signed with the York Revolution, playing with it until May 10, and pitching 5.2 innings.
-In 2019 he also played for Les Capitales de Quebec of the Canadian-American Association, beginning pitching for it on May 17, with a record of 3-2 and five saves (7th in the league) and a 2.23 ERA, as in 40.1 innings over 35 games he gave up 27 hits and 15 walks while striking out 42 batters.
+In 2019, de Marte also played for Les Capitales de Quebec of the Canadian-American Association, beginning pitching for the club on May 17 and accumulating a record of 3-2 and five saves (7th in the league) and a 2.23 ERA.
+In 40 1/3 innings for Québec across 35 games, he gave up 27 hits and 15 walks while striking out 42 batters.

 He signed a non-binding contract to play for the Perth Heat in the Australian Baseball League in the beginning of 2020.

+Chicago Cubs

-On February 26, 2020, de Marte signed a minor league deal with the Chicago Cubs.
-On March 15, 2021, without him having had a chance to throw a pitch for the organization due to the Covid-19 pandemic, de Marte was released by the Cubs organization.
+On February 26, 2020, de Marte signed a minor league contract with the Chicago Cubs.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+On March 15, 2021, de Marte was released by the Cubs organization.